tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What are JetBrains Annotations

 The assembly JetBrainsAnnotations.dll comes as part of the nuget http://nuget.org/packages/JetBrains.Annotations.
-It provides standard JetBrains ReSharper code annotation attributes implementation.
+It provides standard JetBrains ReSharper code annotation attribute implementations.
 This allows you to better leverage the ReSharper intellisense.

 For more information